-Website Disney and More reported last week that Disney Legend, painter and imagineer Frank Armitage passed away.
+Website Disney and More reported last week that Disney Legend, painter, and Imagineer Frank Armitage passed away.
 The author offers a great overview of his life and artistic contribution.
 But one famous painting of his stands out above others in my mind:

 I have visited every Disney castle around the world, and I look forward to visiting the newest creation in Shanghai Disneyland when it opens.
 That castle may very well topple all other fortresses ever made by the hands of the mouse.
-But for the time being, if I chose one that stood out among all others it would be Le Château de la Belle au Bois Dormant, or Sleeping Beauty Castle at Disneyland Paris.
+But for the time being, if I chose one that stood out among all others, it would be Le Château de la Belle au Bois Dormant, or Sleeping Beauty Castle, at Disneyland Paris.

-Photos do not do this castle justice, which drips in many exquisite details, but such a discussion would be worthless without it.
+Photos do not do this castle justice, which drips in many exquisite details, but such a discussion would be worthless without them.
 Let’s start as we head down Main Street, U.S.A.
 At some 50 meters, or 160 feet, she’s not quite as tall as Cinderella Castle at Walt Disney World or Tokyo Disneyland, but she rises well above the original Sleeping Beauty Castle at Disneyland, or its parallel at Hong Kong Disneyland.

 As we approach the castle, you get a real appreciation for the use of scale and forced perspective as you view it from an angle.
 Again, the contoured landscaping and boxed shaped trees are reminiscent of design elements found in the film.
 One must give credit to the artistic devotion of Eyvind Earle who created this unique world in celluloid.
 But the landscaping also serves a functional purpose here.
 It hides La Tanière du Dragon, or the Lair of the Dragon.
 A side entrance to this Lair can be found in this location, but it’s a lot more fun to descend from within the castle.

 Because castles come a dime a dozen in Europe, Disney Imagineers had to think carefully about their approach to a theme park castle.
-The answer came to make it more fantasy like than what you would find anywhere else.
-And where else do you draw those elements of fantasy, but from the 1959 Walt Disney classic, Sleeping Beauty.
+The answer came to make it more fantasy-like than what you would find anywhere else.
+And where else do you draw those elements of fantasy, but from the 1959 Walt Disney classic, Sleeping Beauty?

 Just like the storybook in the film brings you into the story of Sleeping Beauty, so here the castle brings you into that same story as well.
 This is somewhat similar to Disneyland, which offers the Sleeping Beauty Castle Walkthrough.
-Only this version is told through tapestries, stain glass, and sculpture.
+Only this version is told through tapestries, stained glass, and sculpture.

 As you step in, you’ll see reminders of Aurora’s forest friends.
 They adorn the columns of the castle, similar to how the mice grace the corridor of Cinderella Castle.

 Some of the gifts by the 3 fairies were represented by nightingales and a rose.
-We see that in this stain glass, which changes magically every few seconds.
+We see that in this stained glass, which changes magically every few seconds.
 One for lips that shame the red, red rose.